thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 If you are a member of the community working on a research idea, then we would recommend you also follow the above guidance under [Workflow for TBP Researchers: from Research Prototype to Implementation Project](#workflow-for-tbp-researchers-from-research-prototype-to-implementation-project).
 The main additional points to highlight are:
 - When creating the fork, you should set yourself as the owner (it will not be possible to set the Thousand Brains Project as the owner).
 - Please tag a Maintainer of the TBP when making atomic PRs into your feature branch.
 This will help get involvement from the TBP research team at an early stage of your work.
+Once you have tagged a Maintainer, we will triage and determine the most appropriate member of the team to review the PR.